first95/FRC2020/README.md

-# FRC2019
+# FRC2020
-The code base for our 2019 robot
+The code base for our 2020 robot

 To open the main robot code, open Visual Studio Code, click "Open Folder", and open the `FRC2019` folder.

 ## Vision coprocessor

-This repository also contains our Vision Coprocessor code.
+This repository also contains our Vision Coprocessor code left over from 2019.
 This application runs on a Raspberry Pi, analyzes video from a camera, and publishes information about the targets it sees.
 To open this project, click "open folder" in VSCode and open the `VisionCoprocessor` folder.

 To build and run the vision coprocessor:
 1. Right click build.gradle, click "Build Robot Code", click "Java".
 This should generate a file at `VisionCoprocessor/build/libs/VisionCoprocessor-all.jar`.